apache/tvm/docs/how_to/deploy/index.rst

 A model (optimized or not by TVM) can be cross compiled by TVM for different architectures such as ``aarch64`` on a ``x64_64`` host.
-Once the model is cross compiled it is neccessary to have a runtime compatible with the target architecture to be able to run the cross compiled model.
+Once the model is cross compiled it is necessary to have a runtime compatible with the target architecture to be able to run the cross compiled model.